Schizophrenia is inherited probability. The ability of schizophrenia to transmit the characteristics of its development to descendants

 • chromosomal mutation;

-Therefore, it is necessary to draw a final conclusion about what is the probability of transmission of schizophrenia by inheritance, only with great caution.
-However, discount similar factor is, of course, unacceptable.
+Therefore, making a final conclusion about the likelihood of inheriting schizophrenia should only be done with great caution.
+However, discount similar factor, of course, is unacceptable.

-Practicing psychiatrists have long noticed a connection between a sick father or even an uncle and the presence of pathology in a son or nephew.
+Practicing psychiatrists have long noticed a connection between an ill father or even an uncle and the presence of pathology in a son or nephew.

-The question of heredity mental illness far from idle, and many are interested in whether, like many other diseases, it can be inherited.
+Question about heredity mental illness is far from idle, and many are interested in whether, like many other diseases, it can be inherited.
 If among relatives there are patients with such a diagnosis, then it is quite natural that many people are afraid of the possible manifestation of the disease in them.
-After all, it is possible that they are carriers of the so-called "genetic bomb" that can destroy the life of future generations.
-Yes, and their own fate is also worried in to a large extent.
-What if the genes “wake up”, and the disease manifests itself?
+After all, it is possible that they are carriers of the so-called “genetic bomb”, capable of destroying the lives of subsequent generations.
+Yes, and one’s own fate also worries to a large extent.
+What if the genes “wake up” and the disease manifests itself?

 It should be noted that such fears are indeed not unfounded.
 It has long been known that schizophrenia is often passed on to offspring.
-Even in the old days, families with crazy relatives were not honored.
-And whenever possible, people avoided marrying such people so that future offspring would not suffer from mental illness.
-It is known that in ancient times people did not know anything about genetics, but there was an opinion that such families are especially sinful, and devilry.
-In our time, people are still wary of such families, although, of course, no one talks about demons anymore.
+Even in the old days, families with crazy relatives were not respected.
+And whenever possible, people avoided marrying such people so that future offspring would not suffer from mental illnesses.
+It is known that in ancient times people knew nothing about genetics, but there was an opinion that such families were especially sinful, and that evil spirits.
+Nowadays, people still treat such families with caution, although, of course, no one talks about demons anymore.

 Having learned that among the relatives of the future second half there are patients with schizophrenia, most people prefer to refuse marriage.
 It is not surprising that with such an attitude, the presence of mental patients in the family is carefully hidden, and this fact is not known to outsiders.
-As a rule, in such cases, everyone considers themselves genetic experts, and they gladly give predictions, one gloomier than the other.
-All people have access to information on the Internet, and therefore they are sure that they can easily calculate the existing risk.
+As a rule, in such cases, everyone considers themselves genetic experts, and is happy to make predictions, one gloomier than the other.
+All people have access to information on the Internet, and therefore are confident that they can fully calculate the risk involved.
 Naturally, this opinion is deeply erroneous, and only specialists can make such forecasts.

-There is an opinion that schizophrenia in almost one hundred percent of cases is inherited.
-In addition, many people believe that this mental illness is passed down through the generations.
-For example, if a grandfather suffers from schizophrenia, then the disease will certainly manifest itself in the grandson.
+There is an opinion that schizophrenia is inherited in almost one hundred percent of cases.
+In addition, many people believe that this mental illness is passed on through generations.
+For example, if a grandfather suffers from schizophrenia, then the disease will certainly manifest itself in his grandson.
 Moreover, many argue that this is practically guaranteed.
-Someone clarifies that only girls-descendants can get sick, others say that such learning is destined only for boys.
+Someone clarifies that only girl descendants can get sick, others say that such learning is destined only for boys.
 In reality, these are all myths, and such statements cannot be taken seriously.
-Scientists say that people who do not have a "bad heredity" have a risk of getting schizophrenia equal to one percent.
+Scientists say that people who do not have “bad heredity” have a one percent risk of developing schizophrenia.

-For those who have a similar heredity, this figure increases.
-For example, if cousins or sisters are sick, then the risk increases to two percent, the same two percent are present if aunts and uncles suffer from schizophrenia.
-Four percent are determined for nephews, five percent for grandchildren.
-If half-sisters and brothers have the disease, then the figure rises to six percent.
+For those who have such heredity, this figure increases.
+For example, if cousins or sisters are sick, then the risk increases to two percent, the same two percent are present if aunts or uncles suffer from schizophrenia.
+Four percent is assigned to nephews, five percent to grandchildren.
+If half-sisters or brothers have the disease, then the rate increases to six percent.
 The same is true if one of the parents is sick.
-But if the disease is present not only in the parent, but also in the grandmother or grandfather, then the risk of occurrence already rises to thirteen percent.
+But if not only the parent, but also the grandmother or grandfather has the disease, then the risk of occurrence already rises to thirteen percent.

-Sometimes it happens that schizophrenia is found in one of the fraternal twins.
+Sometimes it happens that schizophrenia is detected in one of the fraternal twins.
 The second in this case has a risk of seventeen percent.
-If grandparents and one parent are sick, then here the probability of developing the disease is really very high, and reaches forty-six percent.
-At first glance, such numbers are staggering and truly frightening, but in reality, the situation can be considered calmer compared to other diseases.
-First of all, this applies to cancer, diabetes, and some other diseases.
-However, if a person has a six percent risk of developing schizophrenia, which is six times higher than the rest, then it is not surprising that he experiences some anxiety about this.
+If grandparents and one parent are sick, then the probability of developing the disease is really very high, and reaches forty-six percent.
+At first glance, such figures are staggering and truly frightening, but in reality, the situation can be considered calmer compared to other diseases.
+This primarily concerns cancer, diabetes, and some other diseases.
+However, if a person has a six percent risk of developing schizophrenia, which is six times higher than the rest, it is not surprising that he experiences some anxiety about it.

-When it comes to the dangers of hereditary diseases and their possible manifestation, then most people are worried about offspring.
+When it comes to the danger of hereditary diseases and their possible manifestation, then most people worry about offspring.
 Suppose one of your parents is schizophrenic, then your child has a five percent risk.
-But, you, with your six percent, do not have a guarantee that you will not get sick.
-If this happens, then your child's risk rises to thirteen percent, which makes you think.
-At the same time, it's quite low rate when compared with many other diseases that are considered hereditary.
+But, with your six percent, you have no guarantee that you won’t get sick.
+If this happens, then your child's risk increases to thirteen percent, which makes you think.
+At the same time, it's quite low rate, when compared with many other diseases considered hereditary.
 In some cases, the probability of having a child with hereditary pathologies reaches seventy-five percent.

-But a person is so arranged that in relation to schizophrenia, even small numbers frighten him.
-The peculiarity is that to accurately predict the occurrence of any hereditary disease, including schizophrenia, is almost impossible.
-The fact is that many diseases are simple types inheritance.
-For example, there is one "wrong" gene, which is either transmitted or not.
-You can contact genetic counseling, and find out what risks are in your case.
-Also, the fetus can be diagnosed in utero, and it will become known whether the baby has a certain defect, or if it is absent.
+But this is the way a person is designed that when it comes to schizophrenia, even small numbers scare him.
+The peculiarity is that it is possible to accurately predict the occurrence of any hereditary disease, including schizophrenia, is almost impossible.
+The fact is that many diseases have simple types inheritance.
+For example, there is one “wrong” gene that is either passed on or not.
+You can contact genetic consultation, and find out what risks exist in your case.
+Also, the fetus can be diagnosed in utero, and it will become known whether the baby carries a certain defect or does not have one.

-Schizophrenia refers to mental illness, and leads to the gradual destruction of a person's personality.
+Schizophrenia is a mental illness that leads to the gradual destruction of a person’s personality.

-A complete cure for this pathology does not occur, so the question of whether schizophrenia is inherited is very relevant.
-The disease is not curable, and such a patient often becomes a big burden and a problem for loved ones.
+There is no complete cure for this pathology, so the question of whether schizophrenia is inherited is very relevant.
+The disease cannot be cured, and such a patient often becomes a big burden and problem for loved ones.

-Many people who have relatives with this kind of deviation are afraid for the health of future generations, and fear that under adverse conditions the disease will not find its manifestation in themselves.
+Many people who have relatives with this type of disorder fear for the health of future generations, and fear that under unfavorable conditions the disease will manifest itself in them.

-Such a family was usually bypassed, and marriage to its members was tantamount to a curse.
-Many in those days believed that God punishes the whole family for the sins of their ancestors and takes away the mind from a person.
+Such a family was usually bypassed, and marrying into its members was tantamount to a curse.
+Many in those days believed that God was punishing an entire family for the sins of their ancestors and taking away a person’s reason.

-Nowadays, no one believes in this anymore, but many consider entering into such a marriage highly undesirable.
-For this reason, information about a relative who suffers mental disorder usually well hidden.
+Nowadays, no one believes in this, but many consider entering into such a marriage very undesirable.
+For this reason, information about a relative who is suffering mental disorder, is usually carefully hidden.

-However, only experts can make predictions about the likelihood of a baby with such deviations.
+However, only specialists can make predictions about the likelihood of a baby having such deviations.

 Causes of schizophrenia

-• emotional and physical injury received by the child in childhood;
+• emotional and physical injury received by a child in childhood;

 • poor environmental conditions;